thoka/java2python/README.md

 - Write and collect example/test java files with supposed translations.
 - do switch statement right
 - make install
+- do java.typed right for VarArityParam (see LoopStyles)

 ### Pitfalls